 Although the live-action version of Number 4 a.k.a Klaus (or ‘Seance’) is a much more ‘de-powered’ version than comics fans are used to (his lack of flying being the main difference), there is an interesting new addition to his story, in that he seems to have been in constant communication with the spirit of the dead Number 6. (a.k.a Ben, a.k.a ‘the Horror’).

-Interestingly Ben appears to have aged with his still-living siblings (although admittedly it isn’t totally clear if he died when still a kid or not) and tries to help Klaus as much as a spirit can.
+Interestingly Ben appears to have aged with his still-living siblings (although admittedly it isn’t evident if he died when still a kid or not) and tries to help Klaus as much as a spirit can.
 This is a wholly new element for the show, as despite Klaus being able to commune with the dead in the comics, he doesn’t have Ben as a constant companion/spirit guide.

 Number 2’s Relationship with (and Murder of) ‘Mom’

 With Sir Reginald Hargreeves hardly one to fulfil many (or any) parental duties, he created a robot mother for his adoptive children.
-Grace only makes a brief appearance in the comics, but is quickly revealed to be a robot by Number 2, who clearly hates her and doesn’t want her at Hargreeves’ funeral – he even goes as far as calling her a ‘piece of plastic’.
+Grace only makes a brief appearance in the comics, but is quickly revealed to be a robot by Number 2, who hates her and doesn’t want her at Hargreeves’ funeral – he even goes as far as calling her a ‘piece of plastic’.

-In the show, however, Diego appears to be the closest to Grace out of all of the Academy members, with a number of scenes showing their relationship and how she helped him overcome a speech impediment when he was a child.
+In the show, however, Diego appears to be the closest to Grace out of all of the Academy members, with several scenes showing their relationship and how she helped him overcome a speech impediment when he was a child.
 Loving relationship aside, he does kill her in the show (albeit only temporarily), which also doesn’t happen in the comics.

-At the end of the sixth episode, Number 5 once again turns on The Commission and manages to rewind a day, which for the most part manages to undo a number of happier events, swapping them for significantly more tragic ones.
-The second time around a number of things (thanks to Number 5’s presence this time) is different.
+At the end of the sixth episode, Number 5 turns on The Commission and manages to rewind a day, which, for the most part, manages to undo a number of happier events, swapping them for significantly more tragic ones.
+This second attempt at the day (thanks to Number 5’s presence this time) results in several differences.